Annual general meeting: United Kingdom

-In the United Kingdom it became optional with effect from 1 October 2007 for any private company to hold an AGM, unless its articles of association specifically require it to do so.
+In the United Kingdom, through the passing of the Companies Act 2006, it became optional with effect from 1 October 2007 for a private company to hold an AGM, unless its articles of association specifically require it to do so.

 United States

 Every state requires public companies incorporated within it to hold an annual general meeting of shareholders to elect the board of directors and transact other business that requires shareholder approval.
 Notice of the annual general meeting must be in writing and is subject to a minimum notice period that varies by state.
 In 2007, the Securities and Exchange Commission voted to require all public companies to make their annual meeting materials available online.
-The final rules required compliance by large accelerated filers beginning on January 1, 2008, and by all other filers beginning on January 1, 2009.
+The final rules required compliance by large accelerated filers beginning on 1 January 2008, and by all other filers beginning on 1 January 2009.
 The "e-proxy" rules allow two methods for companies to deliver their proxy materials, the "notice only" option or the "full set" option.
 Under the notice only option, the company must post all of its proxy materials on a publicly accessible website at the time.